 Makers of the original Green Welly, Hunter are drawing attention to their iconic wellington boot by turning it into a 120ft high hot air balloon.
-It’s flying from the boot’s birthplace in Scotland through the unusually clear blue skies over the United Kingdom, before heading for Europe (the heel of the boot of Italy!) and eventually across the Atlantic to America.
+It’s started flying from the boot’s birthplace in Scotland through the unusually clear blue skies of a UK heatwave, before heading for Europe (the heel of the boot of Italy!) and eventually across the Atlantic to America.

 Laura Oliver, a designer at Hunter, commissioned Dave Hopkins to produce pen and ink drawings of the boot and a sky, which were then put together and animated in-house.

-Dave has also created a map to show where the flying boot can be seen, so that consumers can interact on social media, along with the tag #HunterOriginal.
+Dave has also created a map to show where the flying boot can be seen, so that consumers can interact on social media via the tag #HunterOriginal.

 Drool over Dave’s talent in his portfolio.